-The Business component consists of three modules focused on the practical and the critical understanding of the art markets and institutions, marketing in the art world, the auction process, and the most recent developments of the art markets.
+The business component consists of three modules focused on the practical and critical understanding of art markets and institutions, marketing in the art world, the auction process, and the most recent developments in art markets.

-This module is a fundamental component of the degree, designed to provide systematic and critical understanding of the art markets, their commercial and institutional players, and their dynamics.
+This module is a fundamental component of the MSc, designed to provide a systematic and critical understanding of the art markets, their commercial and institutional players, and their dynamics.
 It also provides the methodological, practical and professional tools required to critically assess art markets, both qualitatively and quantitatively.

-The first part of the module focuses on the macro- economic analysis of art markets.
-It enables students to identify demand/supply dynamics and discuss the role of the intermediaries (galleries, auction houses, etc.) and tackle key issues such as markets’ segmentation, generation of value and determination of pricing of artworks.
+The first part of the module focuses on the macroeconomic analysis of art markets.
+It enables students to identify the dynamics of supply and demand, discuss the role of the intermediaries such as galleries, auction houses etc and tackle key issues such as market segmentation, generation of value and the pricing of artworks.

-The second part of this module is designed to provide a critical understanding of the main non- commercial art players, such as museums, private foundations and corporate collections and their interaction with art markets, in particular examining critically the process of constructing value and validation of art works/cultural artefacts in different institutional contexts.
+The second part of this module is designed to provide a critical understanding of the main non- commercial art players, such as museums, private foundations and corporate collections and their interaction with art markets.
+In particular, this part of the module examines critically the processes of constructing value and validating artworks and cultural artefacts in different institutional contexts.

-A specific component of this module is dedicated to the understanding of marketing theories and tools (in collaboration with SDA Bocconi Faculty) and their implementation in an art context.
+A specific component of this module is dedicated to the understanding of marketing theories and tools and their implementation in an art context.

-This project is designed to bring together elements from the three pillars of the Master’s degree in Art, Law and Business.
-This summative element of the programme builds on the range of academic and practical skills gained through the year.
+This project is designed to bring together elements from the three disciplines of the programme.
+This element builds on the range of academic and practical skills gained through the year.

-The Single Object Catalogue provides a critical understanding of how an auction house builds a consignment proposal and provides an opportunity for students to employ similar professional skills, but advances the professional model with more academic and critical evaluation.
-Students must work autonomously to research and identify a commercially viable artwork or cultural artefact as the topic of their catalogue.
-The project incorporates an overview and critical analysis of a wide range of auction house processes and practice to give students the skills to evaluate the object from different perspectives: economic evaluation, selling strategy, critical art historical and contextual analysis, and legal assessment.
+The Single Object Catalogue provides a critical understanding of how an auction house builds a consignment proposal.
+It also advances the professional model with more academic and critical evaluation.
+Students will work autonomously to research and identify a commercially viable artwork or cultural artefact as the topic of their catalogue.
+The project incorporates an overview and critical analysis of a wide range of auction house processes and practices to give students the skills to evaluate the object from different perspectives: economic evaluation, selling strategy, critical art historical and contextual analysis, and legal assessment.

-The final module requires students to synthesize critical, practical and professional knowledge and understanding obtained in all three areas of the programme and to demonstrate advanced knowledge of the art market.
-Students must work independently to formulate, research, and write a report reflecting new thought or innovation relevant to the global art world.
+The final module requires students to synthesise critical, practical and professional knowledge and understanding obtained in the programme and to demonstrate advanced knowledge of the art market.
+Students will work independently to formulate, research, and write a report reflecting new thought or innovation relevant to the global art world.